Contributors are people who have been granted the necessary website roles allowing them to:

 Elapse of accreditation

-Currently, we expect accreditation as a Contributor to elapse after two years, but it will normally be renewed by the Editor in the light of contributions made.
-Because accreditation allows access to restricted materials in the website's secure area for peer commentary, there is an expectation of a measure of active participation in the ASO project.
-Exceptions may be made at the discretion of the Editor.
+For the foreseeable future, we expect accreditation as a Contributor to continue indefinitely.
+Should the participation in the website become more active, we may start to review accreditations.
+In principle, because accreditation allows access to restricted materials in the website's secure area for peer commentary, there is an expectation of a measure of active participation in the ASO project.

 Withdrawal of accreditation